 Old Fashioned Chocolate Cake

-.. but less of that and more bout this delicious recipe … it’s taken from Nigella Lawson’s website so don’t be confused with by the photo’s of her ‘How to be a Domestic Goddess Book’ … I just like looking through it when I bake.
-I’ve added the full recipe onto a handy recipe card that you can save or print.
+This featured ‘Old Fashioned Chocolate Cake’ recipe is taken from Nigella Lawson’s website nigellalawson.com.
+Please don’t be confused with by the photo that includes the ‘How to be a Domestic Goddess’ recipe book, I just like looking through it when I bake.

 - 200 grams plain flour